ableinc/polysecrets-js/README.md

 # How To Use
 Polysecrets-js can be used manually or automated.
 Automated use can be provided a time (in seconds) for how often a new secret should be generated, the default time is set to 30 seconds.
 You do not have to provide a secret to Polysecrets class, but you can if you'd like certain characters in your secret.
-Reminder, the secret is a collection of randomly ordered characters so the secret you provide will not be used entirely.<br />
+Reminder, the secret is a collection of randomly ordered characters, so the secret you provide will not be used entirely.
+You can choose whether or not to have a mix of upper and lower case letters in the final secret output.
+By default the case is kept how ever its provided.<br />

 ** Look through examples folder ** <br />
 Automated (this will add the secret to your environment)